 University of Victoria Integrated Energy Master Plan

 The creation of the master plan gave UVic the tools to move forward in its energy goals.
 In the future, an energy plant provider could subsequently be selected to build the low carbon district energy system.
-In addition, new campus buildings were provided with low energy building design guidelines to allow future growth to occur while keeping ongoing energy consumption at a low level.
-Completed, the district energy system saves approximately 6,500 tons of carbon and allows UVic to achieve their energy and carbon reduction goals.
+In addition, new campus buildings were provided with low-energy building design guidelines to allow future growth to occur while keeping ongoing energy consumption at a low level.
+Completed, the district energy system saves approximately 6,500 tons of carbon and allows UVic to achieve its energy and carbon reduction goals.